Guide: Your Optimal Free Prize Request in 2026

 Keep it short:

-• remind the context in one line
+• remind of the context in one line

 • rephrase the request in one sentence